zeero/vim-slack_files/README.md

 # vim-slack_files
 Vim plugin for Slack Files.

-# Todos
+## Todos
-* correspond for slack files pagenation. (current max is 100 files)
+* Correspond for slack files pagenation. (current max is 100 files)
-* support for Post filetype.
+* Support for Post filetype.

+## Attension
-* support for files that includes slash in file title.
+* It doesn't support for files that includes slash in file title.